james75x2-design/VoyageFlow/README.md

 ## 📄 License

 MIT License — Copyright (c) 2026 James Earl C. Felipe.
 Free to use, modify, and share with attribution.

-See ./LICENSE for the full text.
+See ./LICENSE for full text.

 ---